404ryannotfound/ms2rs/README.md

 Download the zip file https://github.com/404ryannotfound/ms2rs/archive/master.zip.
 Unzip the contents, rename the '```ms2rs-master```' folder to '```ms2rs```', re-zip the folder, and change from '```.zip```' to '```.rsp```'
 In your web browser open your ResourceSpace site, navigate to: System >  Plugins > Bottom of the page: Select the  ms2rs.rsp

+## Operation
+The Microsoft Stream to ResourceSpace plugin hooks into the resource View page to embed a Stream video.
+On the options page for this plugin you can enter the ID of a metadata field that is used to store the URL of the Stream video.
+Metadata field creation

+## Setup
+In your web browser open your ResourceSpace site, navigate to: System >  Plugins > Microsoft Stream to ResourceSpace > Options: Add your Metadata field ID, Save & exit

 ## Usage
 To create a new resource, select the Drop menu (top right) > Resources > Create new resource record Select Video, add metadata as required.
 Under Video Properties: add the url to StreamURL i.e. https://web.microsoftstream.com/video/12345678-5ba4-5ac3-b870-ce8b0df12345
 If using the Embed code, be sure to exclude '```?autoplay=false&showinfo=true```' from the url.

 ## Issues known/contributing